Infinite Simplicity book cover

 Spring Growth

-A science fiction novel by Ron Garan
+A contemplative, character-driven science iction novel by Ron Garan

-Former NASA Astronaut · 178 Days in Space
+Former NASA Astronaut

-Read as It Unfolds
+Read as it Unfolds

 As civilizations approach their inflection points, they face the same challenge: will they destroy themselves under the weight of their own fears—or will they learn to see beyond the illusion of separation?

 Aadi has been trained for a single mission.
 An asteroid is on course to annihilate the world, and failure is not an option.
-As he and his crewmate leave orbit to intercept it, tensions on the planet below escalate toward war.

 But some existential threats do not originate in space.